osquery/foundation/docs/office-hours/20200707_meeting_notes.md

 https://github.com/osquery/osquery/pull/6546

 sqlite uses int64, and there is no real way to represent a uint64.
-But, some OS apis return uint64s.
+But, some OS APIs return uint64s.
 Should we create a general purpose handler here?

 Conclusion is no. This should not be a general purpose thing.
 Knowledge how to handle that is going to be table specific, and should be left in the table's implementations.

 ### A generic scan engine callback